-Principle of Southern Blot
+Principle of Southern Blotting

 The process involves the transfer of electrophoresis-separated DNA fragments to a carrier membrane which is usually nitrocellulose and the subsequent detection of the target DNA fragment by probe hybridization.
 Hybridization refers to the process of forming a double-stranded DNA molecule between a single-stranded DNA probe and a single-stranded target DNA.
 Since the probe and target DNA are complementary to each other, the reaction is specific which aids in the detection of the specific DNA fragment.

-Steps Involved in Southern Blot
+Steps Involved in Southern Blotting

 - Extraction and purification of DNA from cells